Codesee-io/docs-maps/docs/guide.md

 1. Click “Add a new label.”
 1. Click on the placeholder text “New Label” to edit the text for the label at any time.
-1. Click the colored tile on the left to select a color.
+1. Click the colored tile on the left to select a color for files and folders with that Label.

 You can use labels to designate and color-code team ownership, indicate different codebase features, mark hotspots or tech debt, or whatever would be useful to you.

 To assign colors to files or folders:

-1. Click the “Color” tool, then choose the color you’d like to paint with.
+1. Click the Color tool, then select the color you’d like to use.
 1. Click on the files or folders you want to paint with that selected color.

 ![Animated screenshot showing creating a new label, setting its color, and using the color tool to set the colors on nodes](img/colors-and-labels.gif)